marcosantos98/ghc/readme.md

 #### Note:
 - Use `-hs` to use HTTPS instead of SSH.
-- Run `make install` to install ghc system wide.
+- Run `sudo make install` to install ghc system wide.

 ### Software use: